A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 If you haven’t been following the news lately, there’s a lot of commotion surrounding Facebook (and that’s putting it lightly).

 Mark Zuckerburg, Facebook’s CEO, has recently been in the hottest seat in Washington: a senate committee hearing on Capitol Hill.
 The Senate questioned Zuckerberg on Facebook’s business model and practices following the Cambridge Analytica scandal.
-While Facebook didn’t necessarily break any laws, they certainly failed to do their jobs to protect their users’ data, and failed to be more discerning about how that data is used by advertisers.
+While Facebook didn’t necessarily break any laws, they certainly failed to do their jobs to protect their users’ data and failed to be more discerning about how advertisers use that data.

 In a recent press conference, Facebook shared that there are currently 2.13 billion users on Facebook right now, and the average user spends 27 min on Facebook every day, with daily users spending about 41 minutes per day.
 Two years ago, they reported that the average user spent 50 minutes a day on their platform.

-People who lost trust for Facebook are making the switch to other social media sites.
-In the swell of the #DeleteFacebook movement in late spring of this year, many people were expressing their anger with Facebook and making the exodus to other platforms.
+People who lost trust in Facebook are making the switch to other social media sites.
+In the swell of the #DeleteFacebook movement in the late spring of this year, many people were expressing their anger with Facebook and making the exodus to other platforms.

 For many people who left Facebook, they went to Instagram for their social media fix.
 But what they may not realize is that Instagram is owned by Facebook.
 Facebook purchased the platform for a cool $1 billion in 2012, and that purchase is paying off.
 While Facebook’s market value dropped $100 billion at the end of July, Instagram’s value has grown to $100 billion.
 As it turns out: Instagram is becoming Facebook’s next Facebook.